Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 ![Fast Create Campaign Members](2.12 - fast create campaign members.png)

-### Just a Few Details
+### Tell the Flow Engine What to Do
-Right now your 4 Flow elements are disconnected and the Flow engine doesn't know where to start.

-Click the diamond at the bottom of one element and drag to another element to draw a connector line.
-Do this between Fast Lookup and Loop, between Loop and Assignment, and between Loop and Fast Create.
+Right now your four Flow elements are disconnected and the Flow engine doesn't know where to start.
+To connect the elements, click the diamond at the bottom of one element and drag to another element to draw a connector line.

+Connect these elements, in this order:
+1. Fast Lookup and Loop
+2. Loop and Assignment
+3. Loop and Fast Create

 Hover over the Fast Loopkup element and click the little green arrow that appears.
 That marks the Fast Lookup as the starting element.